maxamillion/ansible-everything/presentation.rst

 In this presentation we will discuss `Ansible`_, a radically simple IT automation system.

-More specifically, we will be discussing `Ansible`_ in the context of the following topics:
+Specifically we will explore the traditional to the unorthodox use cases of Ansible.
+We'll discuss various topics such as configuration management, provisioning, deployment, orchestration, command line tooling, builds, event-based execution, workflow automation, continuous integration, and container management.

 Outline
 -------

 * Quick intro to Ansible (just in case)
 * Ansible is an Automation Tool